 - Instructions on how to contact the Delaware Department of Labor

 - The legal prohibition against retaliation.

-As of January 1, 2020, all Illinois employers—of any size, whether public or private—must provide sexual harassment training to employees as part of the Workplace Transparency Act.
-A free, online training program will be designed and provided by the Illinois Department of Human Rights, but employers can opt to buy courses created by a private company.
+As of January 1, 2020, all Illinois employers must provide sexual harassment training to employees as part of the Workplace Transparency Act.
+The Illinois Department of Human Rights designed a free online training program, which you can download on their website.
+Employers can also opt to buy courses created by a private company.

 Employers will have until the end of 2020 to train all of their employees.
-Employees who are hired will have 90 days to complete the training.
+Newly hired employees will have 90 days to complete the training.